Optimization problems in graphs with locational uncertainty: Hardness results

-We also detail in Appendix~\ref{app:MSThard} how, for any positive integer $\ell$, the metric space $(\Metric,d)$ used in the proof of Proposition~\ref{prop:MSThard} cannot be embedded isometrically into $\R^\ell$.
-As a consequence, the hardness of \ROBUST{\DELTAMST} in Euclidean spaces remains an open problem.
+We detail in the remark below how, for any positive integer $\ell$, the metric space $(\Metric,d)$ used in the proof of Proposition~\ref{prop:MSThard} cannot be embedded isometrically into $\R^\ell$.
+As a consequence, the hardness of \ROBUST{MST} in Euclidean spaces remains an open problem.

-Having proved that \ROBUST{$\Pi$} is \NPH, we will develop two types of solution algorithms for the problem.
-In the next section, we provide a cutting plane algorithm based on integer programming formulations for $\F$, which has an exponential running-time in general.
-Then, in Sections~\ref{sec:approx} and~\ref{sex:FPTAS}, we design polynomial time algorithms that yield approximate solutions to \ROBUST{$\Pi$}.